What is Capacity?

 We suggest that you now consider opting to take your Capacity charge as a direct pass-through, paying the actual monthly rate vs supplier’s annualized estimates.
 Typically, buyers prefer the all-in fixed rate because it is cleaner, more ‘cut and dry’.
 But in a decreasing Capacity Market, the supplier benefits from the forward decreases in cost, because their contracted rate was based on a higher fixed estimate.
 For the sake of receiving an expected “All-In” rate, you allow the supplier to pocket from both the declining market and the likely occurrence of a lower 2020-2021 capacity tag (due to the effects that COVID-19 will have on this summer’s annual system peak).

 Our recommendation is for our clients to consider passing through their capacity charge, paying the actual rate for their monthly capacity vs the typical fixed estimates.
-The timing for this suggested strategy is key due to the current pandemic conditions, and the ramifications of COVID-19 on numerous industries through this coming Summer.
+The timing for this suggested capacity planning strategy is key due to the current pandemic conditions, and the ramifications of COVID-19 on numerous industries through this coming Summer.

 We welcome you to speak with one of our energy consultants to discuss the potential of this strategy in conjunction with the individual nuances of your facilities.